-The Pennsylvania Academy of the Fine Arts will hold a Special Exhibition of Drawings by Students of American Art Schools in November of 1919.
+The Pennsylvania Academy of the Fine Arts will hold a Special Exhibition of Drawings in connection with the Annual Exhibition of Water Colors in the Fall of 1918.

 Through the generosity of Charles M. Lea, a First Prize of three hundred dollars and a Second Prize of one hundred and fifty dollars will be awarded respectively to the best and second best drawings.